Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 650 should be a lot faster than the Radeon HD 6750 overall. (explain)
+Memory BandwidthThe GeForce GTX 650 should in theory be a lot faster than the Radeon HD 6750 overall. (explain)

-Texel RateThe GeForce GTX 650 will be much (approximately 30%) faster with regards to AF than the Radeon HD 6750. (explain)
+Texel RateThe GeForce GTX 650 will be a lot (about 30%) faster with regards to texture filtering than the Radeon HD 6750. (explain)

-Pixel RateIf using high levels of AA is important to you, then the GeForce GTX 650 is the winner, by far. (explain)
+Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce GTX 650 is a better choice, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison